ibm-cloud-docs/event-notifications/en-getting-support.md

 # Getting help and support
 {: #en-getting-help-and-support}

 {{site.data.keyword.en_full}} provides troubleshooting information to isolate and resolve problems, and also offers support.
-If you are unable to resolve your issue with the troubleshooting guide, open an IBM support case.
+If you cannot resolve your issue with the troubleshooting guide, open an IBM support case.
 {: shortdesc}

 By default, account users don't have access to create, update, search, or view cases.
 The account owner must provide users access by assigning an {{site.data.keyword.iamlong}} (IAM) access policy.
 For more information, see [Assigning user access for working with support cases](/docs/get-support?topic=get-support-access#access){: external}.